 Prior to the additional equity investment on February 28, 2000, Charles River Japan was accounted for under the equity method.
 Charles River Japan is a joint venture with Ajinomoto Co., Inc. and is an extension of the Company's research model business in Japan.
-Dividends received from Charles River Japan prior to the additional equity investmant amounted to \$601 in 1998, \$815 in 1999, and \$0 in 2000.
+Dividends received from Charles River Japan prior to the additional equity investment amounted to \$601 in 1998, \$815 in 1999, and \$0 in 2000.
 The Company also has another joint venture, Charles River Mexico, which is accounted for under the equity method.
-Charles River Mexico, an extension of the Company's avian (or bird) business in Mexico, is not significant to the Company's operations.
+Charles River Mexico, an extension of the Company's operations.

-12. JOINT VENTURES (CONTINUED)

-Summarized financial statement information for the unconsolidated joint ventures is as follows:
+12. JOINT VENTURES (CONTINUED) Summarized financial statement information for the unconsolidated joint ventures is as follows: